dariomenes/dariomenes/README.md

 ## Hello 👋

-My name is Dario, I'm from Uruguay and I want to become a DevOps
+My name is Dario, I'm from Uruguay

 ## About Me ✨
 I have a solid academic background on ORT Univeristy and practical experience in IT , with a focus on: